 This feature is useful to track the success (or failure) of your own and your competitor’s third-party content efforts.
 You can see the keywords that it’s ranking for, shares, backlinks, referral traffic, and estimated reach of individual content assets within any campaign.

 Last, but not least, the SEMrush competitive toolkit lets you monitor and track performing content for your competitors across Facebook, Twitter, Instagram, YouTube, Pinterest, and LinkedIn.

 In summary, the real power of an SEO toolkit does not lie solely in its ability to give us hard metrics against our own performance, but the ability to give us metrics for the complete brand ecosystem.
 Focusing only on one’s own progress is taking a very uni-dimensional view that misses out on the complete picture.

 You may also want to view the video below for additional information.

+You can opt for a 7 day free trial today and get going.
 We look forward to hearing about your experience with competitive analysis tools or any questions that you may have in the comments below.